Hadri2002/colors/README.md

 ### Color class
 * Contains the randomly generated color and its rgb values, it's original position.

-**getData method**
-* Once the data is fetched, it is returned for the constructor.

-**fetchData method**
-* Using a color api to get data from our randomly generated color.

 **initDom method**
 * Initializing the domElement of the class using the rgb values and applying eventListeners for the custom event.